LeonLi1001/Cell-Tracking-Steif-Lab/README.md

-This repository contains various components and scripts used in different stages of our project, from tracking algorithms to feature extraction and image generation for the Isolatrix paper.
+This repository contains various components and scripts used in different stages of our project, from tracking algorithms to feature extraction and image generation.

 ## Repository Structure